adtma/adtma.github.io/_modeling/01-quick-start.md

 redirect_from: /modeling/
 ---

 Welcome.
-This is a small collection of tutorials I put together for my students and colleagues who want to get started with Python and numerical modeling.
+This is a small collection of tutorials I put together for students and my colleagues who want to get started with Python and numerical modeling.
 It's the kind of thing I wish someone had handed me when I first started out.

 ## Prerequisites

 Not much, honestly.
-You need:

-* Access to a computer or laptop.
-* Willingness to learn and mess around until things work.
+You need (1) Access to a computer or laptop.
+(2) Willingness to learn and mess around until things work.

 Familiarity with the command line and a terminal is a bonus but not required.
 I might put together a short terminal tutorial at some point and link it here.